apache/activemq-website/src/components/classic/documentation/activemq-4-connection-uris.md

 ### The AMQP Transport

-As of 5.8.0 ActiveMQ Classic has support for AMQP.
+As of 5.8.0 ActiveMQ has support for AMQP.
 For details see the [AMQP](amqp) Transport Reference.

 ### The MQTT Transport

-Starting with 5.6.0 ActiveMQ Classic also supports [MQTT](http://mqtt.org/).
+Starting with 5.6.0 ActiveMQ also supports [MQTT](http://mqtt.org/).
 Its a light weight publish/subscribe messaging transport.
 See the [MQTT](mqtt) Transport Reference for details.

 ### The TCP Transport

-The TCP transport allows clients to connect a remote ActiveMQ Classic using a a TCP socket.
+The TCP transport allows clients to connect a remote ActiveMQ using a a TCP socket.

 For more information see the [TCP Transport Reference](tcp-transport-reference)